OZI-Project/docs/api/test-strategy.rst

 Accessibility
 ^^^^^^^^^^^^^

-* Testing to ensure the product(s) are accessible to those with disabilities, such as vision impairment, hearing disabilities, and other physical or cognitive conditions.
+* Testing to ensure the product(s) are accessible and accomodating to a diverse range of user ability.
+* Foster a culture of inclusion and consideration around the user experience.
 * Accessibility needs to be considered early and throughout the development process.
-* More details can be found on our `accessibility testing <accessibility-testing.rst>`_ page.

 API Contract
 ^^^^^^^^^^^^